AntonGagin/GSAS_USE/README.md

 Here $i$ and $j$ indicate histogram and atom number, respectively, and $Name$ indicates parameter name.
 Note, that *GSAS-II* fits the changes in atomic coordinates rather than their absolute values.
 These changes are calculated with respect to the starting values.
 Absolute values for the atomic coordinates are given in the .lst project file.

 ## <a name="bugs"></a>Bugs
 To report a bug or ask a question, send an e-mail to both of us (<av.gagin@gmail.com> and <igor.levin@nist.gov>).
-For bug report, please include the error message and traceback from the console window [text beginning with "Traceback (most recent call..."].
+For a bug report, please include the error message and traceback from the console window [text beginning with "Traceback (most recent call..."].

+Please cite Gagin, A. & Levin, I. (2015). *Accounting for Unknown Systematic Errors in Rietveld Refinements: A Bayesian Statistics Approach.* *J. Appl.
+Cryst*. **48**, 1201-1211 in publications that use this method.